 Did a tribulation of such proportion occur in AD 70? (nothing like it from beginning of creation – no human being saved etc. etc.) Was it that bad?
 Preterists try hard to paint Jerusalem’s siege as the ‘mother of all tribulations’ but, as awful as it was, it fails to match the description given.
 The overarching picture, when all Bible references are compared, show AD 70 as a fulfilment like Antiochus Epiphenes was – a fulfilment in part, and precursor to something much greater to come.

-Our point is this: There was a fulfilment of an ‘antichrist’ in 167 BC; there was a fulfilment of an abomination in AD 30; there was a fulfilment of a tribulation in AD 66-70 and there will be a fulfilment again in the future.
+My point is this: There was a fulfilment of an ‘antichrist’ in 168 BC; there was a fulfilment of an abomination in AD 30; there was a fulfilment of a tribulation in AD 66-70 and there will be a fulfilment again in the future.
 We have had a series of precursors but the full picture has been (and still is) developing.

 The common objection to this idea is, “where does it stop?” but no one is saying dual fulfilment repeats indefinitely.
 A prophecy is totally fulfilled when all aspects of that prophecy have taken place.
 Take for example Luke’s mention of armies.
 This obviously relates to the Roman siege of Jerusalem; however Luke telescopes beyond then to apocalyptic visions of waves and seas roaring.
 (Luke 21:25) Were there reports of violent tidal activity in AD 70?
 No, because, it did not happen then!
 It waits a time when the heavenly bodies are shaken.

 So, this particular prophecy is unfolding gradually.
-This author believes the popular ‘Abomination’ doctrine needs to be reappraised along these lines.
+I believe the popular ‘Abomination’ doctrine needs to be reappraised along these lines.